luochen1990/rainbow/README.md

 - 'operators': describe the operators you want to highlight(read the vim help :syn-pattern)
 - 'parentheses': describe what will be processed as parentheses, a pair of parentheses was described by two re pattern
 - 'separately': configure for specific filetypes(decided by &ft), key `*` for filetypes without separate configuration, value `0` means disable rainbow only for this type of files
+- keep a field empty to use the default setting.

 User Command:
 -------------